 The Bottom Line

-We chose Kaplan as the best real estate continuing education school because they offer on-demand video and live classroom training, have an excellent reputation, and are comparably priced with most real estate CE schools.
-The CE Shop and McKissock also offer a great product so should be your next choice if Kaplan education is unavailable in your state.
+We chose Brightwood as the best real estate continuing education school because they offer on-demand video and live classroom training, have an excellent reputation, and are comparably priced with most real estate CE schools.
+The CE Shop and McKissock also offer a great product so should be your next choice if Brightwood education is unavailable in your state.

 Did you complete your CE at another school you think should be on our list?
 Let us know in the comments.